-During the 2023 financial year, Metrics' total assets under management has grown to over \$14bn following inflows from investors.
+During the 2024 financial year, Metrics' total assets under management has grown to over \$19 billion following inflows from investors.
 During the year, Metrics launched four new funds for large institutional investors.
-As part of its continued growth, Metrics has continued to increase staff numbers to a current total of c.120, bringing onboard a wealth of experience and direct lending relationships and further building out its operational and governance practices.
+As part of its continued growth, Metrics has continued to increase staff numbers to a current total of 152, bringing onboard a wealth of experience and direct lending relationships and further building out its operational and governance practices.

-Metrics received industry recognition over the past 12 months and was awarded Non-Bank Investor of the Year by the Asia Pacific Loan Market Association (APLMA), Best Private Debt Fund at the Australian Alternative Investment Awards and Best Fixed Income Manager at the 2022 Zenith Awards.
+Metrics received industry recognition over the past 12 months and was awarded Best Alternative Asset Manager and Best Real Estate Asset Manager (Listed and Unlisted) at the 2024 Australian Wealth Management Awards, Best Listed Alternatives Investment Product at the 2023 Australian Alternative Investment Management Awards and Best Australian Fixed Interest Manager of the Year at the 2023 Zenith Awards.

-ESG UPDATE
+ESG update

 Sustainability remains at the heart of the Metrics business, which has a responsibility to act in the best long-term interests of investors in our funds.
 Our approach flows from the Board through the whole organisation.
-The Investment Committee is responsible for ensuring that the investment process reflects our Responsible Investment and ESG Policy and the firm's commitments under our memberships, including the UN-supported Principles for Responsible Investment, the UN Global Compact Network and the Net Zero Asset Managers initiative.
+The Investment Committee is responsible for ensuring that the investment process reflects our Responsible Investment and ESG Policy and the firm's commitments under our memberships, including the Principles for Responsible Investment, the UN Global Compact Network and the Net Zero Asset Managers initiative.